 - Engagement and Collaboration

-Dr. Flynn’s research is focussed on equality, access, pedagogy and digital culture.
+Dr. Flynn’s research is focussed on pedagogy, digital screen culture and equality.
 Her work critiques the uses/inequalities of digital technologies and the tensions they may produce.
 She is particularly interested in inclusive practice and the affective realm in education.
-Published work has included critiques of various forms of learning, rights, ethics, ableism and ideologies.
+Published work has included critiques of screen culture, digital technologies and surveillance practices, ableism and ideologies.
 She has written extensively on the notion of digital bias in an unequal world, particularly in terms of differing abilities.
-She has co-edited three collections on surveillance culture with Palgrave Macmillan, and has two further collections on screen culture currently in press with McFarland &Co.

 Peer Reviewed Journal Articles